nllz/IRTF-HRPC/draft-research.md

 ##### Connectivity
 Does your protocol honor the end-to-end principle?

+Impacts:

-	Impacts → Right to freedom of expression
+- Right to freedom of expression
-		→ Right to freedom of assembly and association
+- Right to freedom of assembly and association

 ##### Privacy
 Did you have a look at the Guidelines in the Privacy Considerations for Internet Protocols {{RFC6973}} section 7?
 Does your protocol in any way impact the confidentiality of protocol metadata?
 Does your protocol countering traffic analysis, or data minimisation?

+Impacts:

-	Impacts → Right to freedom of expression
+- Right to freedom of expression
-		→ Right to non discrimination
+- Right to non-discrimination
-		→ Right to be presumed innocent
+- Right to be presumed innocent

 ##### Content agnosticism
 If your protocol impacts packet handling, does it look at the packet content?
 Is it making decisions based on the content of the packet?
 Is the protocol transparent about its decision?
 Does your protocol prioritize certain content or services over others?

+Impacts:

-	Impacts → Right to freedom of expression
+- Right to freedom of expression
-		→ Right to non discrimination
+- Right to non-discrimination
-		→ Right to equal protection
+- Right to equal protection
-		→ Right to be presumed innocent
+		- Right to be presumed innocent

 ##### Security
 Did you have a look at Guidelines for Writing RFC Text on Security Considerations {{RFC3552}}?

+Impacts:

-	Impacts	→ Right to freedom of expression
+- Right to freedom of expression
-		→ Right to freedom of assembly and association
+- Right to freedom of assembly and association
-		→ Right to non discrimination & Right to be presumed innocent)
+- Right to non discrimination & Right to be presumed innocent)

 ##### Internationalization
 Does your protocol have text strings that are readable or entered by humans?
 Does your protocol allow Unicode encoded in UTF-8 only, thereby shifting conversion issues away from individual choices?
 Did you have a look at {{RFC6365}}?

+Impacts:

-	Impacts	→ Right to freedom of expression
+- Right to freedom of expression
-		→ Right to political participation
+- Right to political participation
-		→ Right to participate in cultural life, arts and science → Right to political participation
+- Right to participate in cultural life, arts and science
+- Right to political participation

 ##### Censorship resistance
 Does your protocol make censorship easier by exposing specific identifiers that could be sensitive for filtering.
 When filtering is happening, does your protocol help make it apparent or transparent?

+Impacts:

-	Impacts (Right to freedom of expression & Right to political participation & Right to participate in cultural life, arts and science & Right to freedom of assembly and association)
+- Right to freedom of expression
+- Right to political participation
+- Right to participate in cultural life, arts and science

-##### Open Standards (Right to freedom of expression & Right to participate in cultural life, arts and science)
+- Right to freedom of assembly and association

+##### Open Standards
 Is your protocol fully documented in a way that it could be easily implemented, improved, build upon and/or further developed.
 Is there any proprietary code needed for the implementation, running or further development of your protocol?

+Impacts:

+- Right to freedom of expression
+- Right to participate in cultural life, arts and science

-##### Heterogeneity Support (Right to freedom of expression)
+##### Heterogeneity Support
 Does your protocol support heterogeneity by design?
 Does your protocol allow for multiple types of hardware?
 Does your protocol allow for multiple types of application protocols?

-##### Anonymity (Right to non-discrimination & Right to freedom of assembly and association & Right to security & Right to be presumed innocent)
+Impacts:

+- Right to freedom of expression

+##### Anonymity
 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.1 ?

+Impacts:

+- Right to non-discrimination
+- Right to political participation
-##### Pseudonymity (Right to non-discrimination & Right to freedom of assembly and association)
+- Right to freedom of assembly and association
+- Right to security
+- Right to be presumed innocent

+##### Pseudonymity
 Did you have a look at the Privacy Considerations for Internet Protocols {{RFC6973}}, especially section 6.1.2 ?

-##### Accessibility (Right to non-discrimination & Right to education & Right to political participation)
+Impacts:

+- Right to non-discrimination
+- Right to freedom of assembly and association

+##### Accessibility
 When websites, web technologies, or web tools are badly designed, they can create barriers that exclude people from using the Web.
 Is your protocol designed to provide an enabling environment for people with disabilities?
 It might be relevant to look at the W3C Web Accessibility Initiative for examples and guidance.Is your protocol optimized for low bandwidth and high latency connections?
 Could your protocol also be developed in a stateless manner?

+Impacts:

+- Right to non-discrimination
+- Right to freedom of assembly and association
+- Right to education
+- Right to political participation

-##### Localization (Right to participate in cultural life, arts and science)
+##### Localization
 Does your protocol live up to standards of internationalization?
 Have you considered localizing your protocol for relevant audiences?

-##### Decentralization (Right to freedom of assembly and association & Right to be presumed innocent)
+Impacts:

+- Right to non-discrimination
+- Right to participate in cultural life, arts and science

+##### Decentralization
 Does your protocol contribute to more centralized points of control?
 Can your protocol be implemented without one single point of control?
 If applicable, can your protocol be deployed in a federated manner?
 What is the potential for discrimination against users of your protocol?
 How can use of your protocol be used to implicate users?

+Impacts:

+- Right to freedom of assembly and association
+- Right to be presumed innocent

-##### Reliability (Right to security)
+##### Reliability
 Is your protocol fault tolerant?
 Does it degrade gracefully?
 Do you have a documented way to announce degradation?
 Do you have measures in place for recovery or partial healing from failure?
 Is your protocol able to maintain dependability and performance in the face of unanticipated changes or circumstances?

+Impacts:

+- Right to security

-##### Confidentiality (Right to security)
+##### Confidentiality
 (cf {{RFC6973}} ) Which information related to identifiers or data is exposed to each other protocol entity (i.e., recipients, intermediaries, and enablers)?
 Are there ways for protocol implementers to choose to limit the information shared with each entity?
 Are there operational controls available to limit the information shared with each entity?

 What controls or consent mechanisms does the protocol define or require before personal data or identifiers are shared or exposed via the protocol?
 If no such mechanisms or controls are specified, is it expected that control and consent will be handled outside of the protocol?